BuildOnViction/docs/docs/wp-and-research/privacy.md

-# Fanxipang - High Performance and Anonymous Transfer Protocol on TomoChain
+# TomoP - High Performance and Anonymous Transfer Protocol on TomoChain

 Tremendous amount of work and investment has been devoted to the development of blockchain technology to solve current problems, i.e. scalability and privacy, with the technology itself as well as to